DUAL DIAGNOSIS

 Binge Eating Disorder

 Binge eating disorder is characterized by periods of binge eating followed by feelings of guilt, shame, and distress.
-People with binge eating disorder will consume large amounts of food even when they’re not hungry and often feel out of control of their own food intake.
+People with binge eating disorder will consume large amounts of food even when they’re not hungry and often feel out of control of their food intake.
 Purging is not common with binge eating.

 The symptoms of binge eating include: